srigaux/sebastien-rigaux-resume/src/content/experiences/2015-2016_cto-mobile-djm.en.md

 date: 2015 – 2016
 ---

-Management of the iOS and Android mobile development team.
+Management of the iOS and Android mobile development teams.
 Mobile development and APIs.